 Changes to Pension Credit after May 15th

-Yesterday evening, after 7 pm, the government announced a change in the rules.
-Well, it didn’t really shout it from the rooftops, more sneak it out.
-The change will come into force on May 15th 2019.
+The change to the rules will come into force on May 15th 2019.
 The new rules mean that from that date, only couples where both partners have reached the state pension age for women will be able to claim Pension Credit.
 The only exception is if one of you has reached state pension age and is claiming Housing Benefit for both of you.

 Pension Credit is one of the most underclaimed benefits, so it is worth applying before May 15th if you think you’re entitled to it.